danielsbrown3/danielsbrown3.github.io/_posts/2024-10-15-Why-Is-Matlab-Awesome.md

 ---
 layout: post
-title: "Is Matlab Awesome, or Should I just do it in Python?"
+title: "Is Matlab Awesome, or Should I Just Do It in Python?"
 date: 2024-10-15 12:00:00 +0000
 tags: [MATLAB, system-engineering, mechanical-engineering]
 description: "A brief exploration into some of MATLAB's features."